JannikSW/EPortfolio/README.md

 # EPortfolio
-EPortfolio for SoftwareEngineering with the Topic postgresSQL with pgAdmin
+EPortfolio for SoftwareEngineering with the Topic postgresSQL and pgAdmin

 UNDER CONSTRUCTION!!!